 The grants will be awarded on October 9th, the birthday of Antti Wihuri.
-A list of grantees will appear on the Foundation’s website the following day http://wihurinrahasto.fi/apurahat/myonnetyt-apurahat/.
+A list of grantees will appear on the Foundation’s website the following day.
+The Foundation will publish the degree or occupation and the name of the grantee, domicile, purpose of the grant and the amount awarded. https://wihurinrahasto.fi/apurahat/myonnetyt-apurahat/.

-Successful grant seekers will be informed in writing in October.
+Grant seekers will receive an email of the decision at the end of September.
+Successful grant seekers will be informed in writing in October also.
 Information on the grant decisions is not given by telephone.

-Alternatively, you can send the payment proposal by mail.
+Alternatively, you can send the signed payment proposal by mail.

 We pay out grants once a month.
 Payments are made around the 15th of each month.
 Money transfer may take a couple of days.
-A payment request must be made no later than two weeks prior to the desired payment date.
+A payment request must be submitted during the preceding month of the desired month of payment at the latest.

-If you have been awarded a grant for the purchase of an instrument you must provide us with an order confirmation, receipt or an equivalent document.
+If you have been awarded a grant for the purchase of an instrument you must provide us with an order confirmation, receipt or an equivalent document before the payment of the grant.
 This document can be sent by post to the office or to e-mail: email@example.com

 The grant is to be used to pursue the plan set out in the application.
 The grant-funded work may begin only after the grant decision has been made.